tombedor/checkmate/README.md

 # Checkmate - AI Chess Tutor Extension

-A Chrome extension that provides real-time chess analysis and educational insights for lichess.org games using OpenAI's GPT-4.
+A browser extension for Chrome and Firefox that provides real-time chess analysis and educational insights for lichess.org games using OpenAI's GPT-4.

 ## Features